CalebBell/thermo/docs/activity_coefficients.rst

 Storing and recreating objects with Python's :py:func:`pickle.dumps` library is also tested; this can be faster than using JSON at the cost of being binary data.

-All models have a :obj:`__hash__ <thermo.activity.GibbsExcess.__hash__>` method that can be used to compare different models to see if they are absolutely identical (including which values have been calculated already).
+All models have a :obj:`__hash__ <thermo.activity.GibbsExcess.exact_hash>` method that can be used to compare different models to see if they are absolutely identical (including which values have been calculated already).

 They also have a :obj:`model_hash <thermo.activity.GibbsExcess.model_hash>` method that can be used to compare different models to see if they have identical model parameters.

 They also have a :obj:`state_hash <thermo.activity.GibbsExcess.state_hash>` method that can be used to compare different models to see if they have identical temperature, composition, and model parameters.
+This is the __hash__ method.

 Activity Coefficient Identities
 -------------------------------